zalando-stups/documentation/user-guide/walkthrough.rst

     $ senza init sample.yaml

 Choose the "webapp" template.
-Enter your application ID "sample" and mint bucket "exampleorg-stups-mint-123456789123-eu-west-1".
+Enter your application ID "sample" and mint bucket "mint-example-bucket".

 Lookup your Scalyr account key in the Scalyr web UI.
 Add the Scalyr account key into the Senza definition YAML file.